Hey Tonight

 "Hey Tonight" is a song by American rock band Creedence Clearwater Revival from the album Pendulum.
-It was released as a double A-side with another song from the same album, "Have You Ever Seen the Rain?".
+It was released as a double A-side with another song from the same album, "Have You Ever Seen the Rain".
 The single peaked at position #8 on the Billboard Hot 100, but did not chart in the UK.
 In Denmark, it was their only song leading the charts.

+Cash Box said the song "features [CCR's] unique power."